Nathan-Nesbitt/Minecraft_Learns/documentation.md

 - Random Forest Regression: `RandomForestRegressor`
 - Support Vector Machine Regression: `SVMRegression`

-### ML Models:
+### All ML Models:

+For simplicity of learning, all ML models have the same general flow.
 Here is an example of how to use a machine learning model:
 ```python
 tree = DecisionTreeRegression()
 tree.process_data(X_train, y_train)